STUMPY

 The time series or sequence for which to compute the multi-dimensional

 matrix profile.
-Each row in `T` represents data from a different
+Each row in `T_A` represents data from the same

-dimension while each column in `T` represents data from the same
+dimension while each column in `T_A` represents data from a different

 dimension.